Telstra Mobile Plans Review

 Best Telstra SIM Only Plan

-All of Telstra’s BYO Mobile Phone plans require you to sign a 12-month contract; there’s no month-to-month option.
-If you’d like to avoid a commitment, you can take a look at a prepaid plan, or check out our guide to the best SIM only plans for more options.
+All of Telstra’s BYO Mobile Phone plans are offered with no lock-in contracts and if you’d like to add a new phone down the track, you don’t need to change plans.
+We like this Telstra plan, but check out our guide to the best SIM only plans for more options.

 Best Telstra iPhone Plan

 Did you know that one in four Aussie smartphone users owns an iPhone?
 We like Apple phones in Australia more than most other countries around the world.

 Telstra ranges every supported iPhone model, including the iPhone XR and iPhone XS.
 For our money, the iPhone XR is the best choice in the market right now.
 It is the middle ground between having a new iPhone and not blowing your budget on the premium models.

 Best Telstra Samsung Galaxy S10 Plan

 iPhones may reign supreme in the Aussie smartphone market, but if you don’t want to pay the Apple premium, Samsung Galaxy S10 is your best bet.
 Samsung has long been the leader when it comes to smartphone innovation, and the Galaxy S10 is packed with some truly bleeding edge tech, like its ‘punch-hole’ front-facing camera built into the screen, a fingerprint scanner that also sits beneath the display and reverse wireless charging that lets you charge other devices using the Galaxy S10.